RSandAI/DL-based-road-extraction-from-historical-maps/README.md

 # Deep Learning based road extraction from historical maps
-This repository contains the code for the paper [Deep Learning based road extraction from historical maps]
+This repository contains the code, test patches and weights for the paper [Deep Learning based road extraction from historical maps]

 Dataset (Source)
 ---------------------